DTJF/libpruio/src/doc/_1_features.md

 # ADC # {#SecAdc}

-In all modes (IO, RB and MM) Analog Digital Converted input can get sampled by the AdcUdt member functions, controling the Touch Screen Controler and Analog to Digital Converter Subsystem (TSC_ADC_SS).
+In all run modi (IO, RB and MM) Analog Digital Converted input can get sampled by the ::AdcUdt member functions, controling the Touch Screen Controler and Analog to Digital Converter SubSystem (TSC_ADC_SS).
 It samples analog data on eight input lines (AIN-0 to AIN-7).

-While line AIN-7 is connected by a voltage divider on board to the 3V3 power supply, the other lines (AIN-0 to AIN-6) are free available.
+\note On Beaglebone hardware line AIN-7 is hard wired by a voltage
+      divider on board to the 3V3 power supply.

 The ADC subsystem can use up to `16` step configurations (and an additional charge step) to perform a measurement. \Proj pre-configures steps `1` to `8` by default to sample lines AIN-0 to AIN-7.

-- Call function PruIo::config() to set the run mode, the step mask, the measurement timing and the bit encoding.
+- Function PruIo::config() sets the run mode, the step mask, the measurement timing and the bit encoding.

-- Call function AdcUdt::setStep() to customize a step configuration (optional).
+- Function AdcUdt::setStep() customizes a step configuration (optional).

-- Read array AdcUdt::Value to get the sampled values.
+- Array AdcUdt::Value holds the sampled values.
 The context depends on the run mode of \Proj, specified by the parameter *Samp* in the most recent call to function PruIo::config().

 ## Bit Encoding ## {#sSecBitEncoding}

 The Beaglebone ADC subsystem samples 12 bit values in the range of `0` to `4095`.
 Most other devices (ie. like sound cards) use `16` bit encoding (in the range of `0` to `65535`) and the values cannot get compared directly.
 Therefor \Proj can left shift the samples internaly.
 By default the output is 16 bit encoded (range 0 to 65520).

-- Adapt parameter *Mds* in the call to function PruIo::config() to customize the bit encoding.
+- Parameter *Mds* in function PruIo::config() call adapts the bit encoding.

 ## Ring Buffer ## {#sSecRB}